epfl-si/infoscience-exports/doc/HOWTO_MIGRATE.md

 Assert that the listed files are accessible from inside the container.
 In this document, the assumption is made that the path is `/usr/src/app/infoscience_exports/exporter/fixtures/`

-The files can be found on Google Drive
+The files can be found on Google Drive, in the `Input for App` folder

 Files that should be in this folder before running any command :